Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The member accounts do not have tags enabled for cost allocation.
 - [ ] The member accounts have not manually enabled trusted access for Compute Optimizer.

 ### A SysOps administrator is attempting to download patches from the internet into an instance in a private subnet.
 An internet gateway exists for the VPC, and a NAT gateway has been deployed on the public subnet; however, the instance has no internet connectivity.
 The resources deployed into the private subnet must be inaccessible directly from the public internet.
-What should be added to the private subnet’s route table in order to address this issue, given the information provided?
+What should be added to the private subnet's route table in order to address this issue, given the information provided?

 ![Question 42](images/question42.jpg)